fSchettino/review-analyzer/README.md

-# Hotel Review Analyzer
+# Review Analyzer

-Hotel review analyzer system.<br>
+Semantic review analisys software for hotels and hotel services.<br>

 ## Built With: